sonocircuit/Nearness-1U/README.md

 - New layout and format.
 All parts fit on a single 2-layer PCB.
 - Added a second input for the center position (50:50) instead of one.
-- Added a 3pin link header to chain with a EXI[S]T module.
+- Added a 3pin link header to connect the outputs directly to an EXI[S]T module.
+Pluging a cable into the output jacks breaks the connection.

 ## Make your own